oriol-rabasseda/mllms-zs-hoi/README.md

 cd mllms-zs-hoi
 pip install -r requirements.txt
 ```

-To use the FLOP estimator tool of MLLMs, please refer to https://github.com/oriol-rabasseda/vlm-complexity-calculation.

 ## 📥 Dataset Download
 The datasets used in this paper can be downloaded from: https://umich-ywchao-hico.github.io/.
 HICO version is 20150920 and HICO-DET version is 20160224.